learn-co-curriculum/phase-1-how-the-web-works/README.md

 3. Explain the nature of request and response
 4. Define a static site vs. a dynamic site

-## Intro
+## Introduction

 How many times a day do you use the internet?
 How many times do you load a different web page?
 Think about how many times you do this in a year!
-In order to be a developer — and especially a web developer — it's incredibly important to understand how the web works.
+As a user, all you really need to know is the URL to navigate to.
+You don't need to concern yourself with what's going on behind the scenes.
+But if you want to be a web developer, it's important to have some understanding of how the web works.
 From here on out, you are no longer just a user of the internet.
 You are a creator of the web.

 ## Client and Server